PinkChiliPepper/MALviewer/MALViewer/README.md

 `ng deploy --base-href=/MALViewer/` in main

+This deploys to the branch gh-pages in the root folder.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: